parse-community/docs/_includes/graphql/files.md

 ## Create and add File

-Currently the **Parse Server GraphQL API** do not support nested mutation for `File` type, so we need to send the file and then create/update the `GameScore` with the returned information.
+Currently the GraphQL API does not support nested mutation for `File` type, so we need to send the file and then create/update the `GameScore` with the returned information.

 ```js
 // Header